hossam-create/Mnbara-Platform/docs/product/PRODUCT_BEHAVIOR_UX_RULES.md

 "Why are offers shown in this order?"

 Offers are listed by:
-• When they were received (newest first)
+â€¢ When they were received (newest first)

 We don't rank offers.
 You review and decide.
 ```